MattocksJMJ/Spotify-Stats/README.md

 - Skip to next/previous track
 - Change the volume
 - Scrub through the song timeline
+- Favourite button which then adds the track to a list

 ## Images
 ### Log In Screen